 While in the area…

-Like much of Italy, Monteriggioni has many lovely churches, such as the historic Santa Maria Castello Parish Church.
-There are many impressive homes and small villages in this Tuscany countryside, such as Abbadia Isola, a delightful ancient village that is well worth a visit.
+Like much of Italy, Monteriggioni boasts many lovely churches, including the historic Santa Maria Castello Parish Church.
+There are many impressive homes and small villages in the Tuscany countryside, such as Abbadia Isola, a delightful ancient village that is well worth a visit.

-It would be expected if visiting Monteriggioni, you will be visiting Siena or coming from there.
-If Siena is not yet on your schedule, you must ensure you add it.
+It is expected that if you are visiting Monteriggioni, you will either be visiting Siena or coming from there.
+If Siena is not yet on your schedule, you must add it.
 It is one of the most striking and fascinating of the walled cities of Tuscany.
 The Siena that welcomes you today is essentially the same as it would have appeared back in 1300.
 Preserving its unique medieval architecture draws so many to this magnificent city.

 When looking for more well-known towns like Siena, Monteriggioni can easily be missed.
-It is a perfect quick stop when traveling the region between the bigger city of Florence and the more famous hill towns scattered throughout Tuscany.
-You can slow down, take beautiful pictures, sip local wines, and let the old-world charm wash over you.
+It’s a perfect quick stop when traveling the region between the larger city of Florence and the more famous hill towns scattered throughout Tuscany.
+You can slow down, take in the beautiful scenery, sip local wines, and let the old-world charm wash over you.
 There are not many places like this, and it would be a shame to miss out on something so genuine that is on your path.
 We have no doubt you will be as captivated as we were.

 Our Castello Monteriggioni Italy Photo Gallery